geochap/faqtiv-agent-toolkit/README.md

 ```

 ### Managing Tasks
+A task is a natural language description of a specific action that the agent can perform by generating code using the set of functions and libraries available to the agent.

 Tasks are stored as text files that live within the "tasks" folder of a project.
 You can add, edit, or delete files in that folder manually or you can use the commands below to do the same.
 The task name is the file name without the .txt extension.

 #### Adding a Task